Workers' Party (Singapore): 1987–1997: Barisan Sosialis merger, debut of Low Thia Khiang

 A residential block (pictured in 2023) in Hougang SMC, a safe seat for the WP.
 The party, fielding Low Thia Khiang, first won the constituency in 1991.

 In 1987, some Workers' Party members were among a group of 22 people arrested by Singapore's Internal Security Department as part of Operation Spectrum, accused of being Marxists.
 They were released on condition that they kept out of politics.

-Prior to the 1988 general elections, the party merged with Barisan Sosialis and the Singapore United Front.
-The party did not win any constituency but came very close to winning the Eunos Group Representation Constituency (which was then a three-member constituency), in which the party's team, consisting of Francis Seow (a former head of the Bar Society who had become a thorn in the government's side and had briefly been detained under the Internal Security Act prior to the general election), Lee Siew Choh (a former chairman of the Barisan Sosialis and former PAP Assemblyman from 1959 to 1961) and Mohd Khalit bin Mohd Baboo, scored 49.1%; only one opposition MP was returned to Parliament (Chiam See Tong of the Singapore Democratic Party).
+Prior to the 1988 general elections, Barisan Sosialis and the Singapore United Front merged with the party to gather the opposition parties together to challenge the PAP and also the need to form teams of candidates to contest in the new Group Representation Constituency (GRC) system for the upcoming election.
+WP did not win any constituency but came very close to winning the Eunos GRC, in which the party's team, consisting of Francis Seow (a former head of the Bar Society who had briefly been detained under the Internal Security Act prior to the general election), Lee Siew Choh (a former chairman of the Barisan Sosialis and former PAP Assemblyman from 1959 to 1961) and Mohd Khalit bin Mohd Baboo, scored 49.1%; only one opposition MP was returned to Parliament (Chiam See Tong of the Singapore Democratic Party).
 However, since the team garnered the highest percentage of the vote secured by losing opposition candidates during the election, the party was eligible to nominate two members of its team to become Non-constituency MPs (NCMPs).
 The party had refused to nominate NCMPs in the past, but this time they nominated Lee and Seow to do so.
 While Lee accepted the offer, Seow however declined to do so and instead fled the United States following accusations of espionage.
 The election also marked the political debut of then-organising secretary Low Thia Khiang, who contested the three-seat Tiong Bahru GRC, and would capture its eventual safe seat of Hougang SMC in the 1991 general election.